Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management: Proof of Theorem

-The discrete l$_0$-norm in \eqref{eq:fthl3} helps formulating the constraint in such a way, that a possible transmission of user $k$'s signal over the fronthaul link of BS $b$ is indicated by the entries of the precoding vector of $k$'s signal at $b$.
+Problem \eqref{eq:Opt1} is a mixed-integer non-convex optimization problem due to the variables $\bm{\mathcal{K}}$ and fronthaul constraint \eqref{eq:fthl}, reformulated as \begingroup \endgroup The discrete $l_0$-norm in \eqref{eq:fthl3} helps formulating the constraint in such a way, that a possible transmission of user $k$'s signal over the fronthaul link of BS $b$ is indicated by the entries of the precoding vector of $k$'s signal at $b$.
 In more details, $\norm[\big]{\norm[\big]{\bm{w}_{b,k}^p}_2^2}_0 = 1$, if and only if $b$ allocates some power towards $k$'s private message (similar for the common message, otherwise it is zero.
-Following \cite{6920005}, we approximate the l$_0$-norm with a weighted l$_1$-norm as $\norm[\big]{\norm[\big]{\bm{w}_{b,k}^o}_2^2}_0 \approx \beta_{b,k}^o\norm[\big]{\norm[\big]{\bm{w}_{b,k}^p}_2^2}_1$, where $\beta_{b,k}^o$ are the weights calculated by $\beta_{b,k}^o = \left(\delta+\norm[\big]{\bm{w}_{b,k}^o}_2^2\right)^{-1}$, with $\delta > 0$ being a regularization constant.
+Following \cite{6920005}, we approximate the $l_0$-norm with a weighted l$_1$-norm as $\norm[\big]{\norm[\big]{\bm{w}_{b,k}^o}_2^2}_0 \approx \beta_{b,k}^o\norm[\big]{\norm[\big]{\bm{w}_{b,k}^p}_2^2}_1$, where $\beta_{b,k}^o$ are the weights calculated by $\beta_{b,k}^o = \left(\delta+\norm[\big]{\bm{w}_{b,k}^o}_2^2\right)^{-1}$, with $\delta > 0$ being a regularization constant.
 Note that this formulation is an application of l$_1$-norm to a quadratic function of the precoders, which yields a smooth, convex, and continuous function.
 A few notes on the weights: In case BS $b$ assigns low transmit powers to user $k$'s private or common signal, $\beta_{b,k}^o$ increases.
 Having the choice to serve only few selected users with reasonable transmit power allocation, the algorithm would eventually exclude messages with high weights in order to achieve higher rates, since the fronthaul link is a bottleneck in C-RAN.
 This interplay naturally balances the load between the BSs and leaves users being served only by BSs with reasonable transmit power.
-The fronthaul constraint becomes thereby

-Note that the l$_1$-norm is omitted here as the argument is scalar.
-By introducing the slack variable $\bm{u}$, we transform \eqref{eq:fthl4} into the constraints \eqref{eq:betacon} and
+The fronthaul constraint becomes thereby \begingroup \endgroup \\ \\ Note that the l$_1$-norm is omitted here as the argument is scalar.
+By introducing the slack variable $\bm{u}$, we transform \eqref{eq:fthl4} into the constraints \eqref{eq:betacon} and which is bilinear in the optimization variables and thereby amenable for applying ICA.
+In this context, we first provide an equivalent difference of convex formulation of \eqref{eq:fthl5} and subsequently create a first-order Taylor series expansion of the non-convex terms around operating points: \begingroup \endgroup \\ \\ and the first-order Taylor series expansion around $\tilde{\bm{u}}$ and $\tilde{\bm{r}}$, being feasible fixed values from the previous iteration's solution, is then formulated into \eqref{eq:fthl2}.
+Note that $\tilde{\bm{u}}$ and $\tilde{\bm{r}}$ are vectors of similar dimension as ${\bm{u}}$ and ${\bm{r}}$, respectively.